UK-NABES/UK-NABES.github.io/about.markdown

 ---

-The vision of the Network of Agricultural, Biological and Environmental Statisticians (NABES) is to establish a UK-wide network of quantitative experts working in applied agricultural, biological and environmental sciences, with the principal aim of developing a community of practice through the sharing of statistical and biomathematical expertise and resources.
+The vision of the Network of Agricultural, Biological and Environmental Statistics (NABES) is to establish a UK-wide network of quantitative experts working in applied agricultural, biological and environmental sciences, with the principal aim of developing a community of practice through the sharing of statistical and biomathematical expertise and resources.